wbaer/wbaer.net/content/posts/transitioning-from-authoratative-web-pages-to-answers-in-sharepoint-online.md

 Learn more about the different Answers in Microsoft Search at https://wbaer.net/2020/10/making-the-most-of-answers-in-microsoft-search/.

-The next step is setting up your new Answers in Microsoft Search...
+The next step is setting up your new Answers in (Microsoft Search)[https://docs.microsoft.com/en-us/microsoftsearch/plan-your-content].